phillycommunitywireless/phillycommunitywireless/content/en/about/_index.md

   - template: call-to-action-photo-right
     class: bg-pcw
     title: "Our Mission"
     text: "Our mission is to bridge the digital divide by building large-scale and no-cost Wi-Fi networks in private and public spaces of underserved Philadelphia neighborhoods.
 We aim to provide a baseline of internet access for everyone, enhancing quality of life today and positioning communities for a more healthy and prosperous tomorrow."
     photo: "/images/pcwvolunteers2.jpg"
     photo_alt_text: "PCW Volunteers posing for a group photo on the roof of NSNP."
-    class: "bg-pcw"
+    class: "bg-light-gray"
     reverse: true